Dellosapril/sparkdefi-whitepaper/WHITEPAPER.md

 SparkDeFi is a governance token-based DeFi platform that empowers individuals to unlock the true value of their cryptocurrency assets.
 The transactions that it offers are Decentralized Exchange (DEX), Multi-Staking, P2P Lending and Borrowing, and DeFi Assets Protocols Management in a seamless, transparent, secure, inclusive, and interoperable approach.

-The SFuel token is SparkDeFi’s governance token with a total supply of 150,000,000.00 (one hundred fifty million) tokens.
-This SFuel will be launched as a BEP20 token on the Binance Smart Chain in Q4 of 2020.
-For the sake of proper structuring, the governance of SparkDeFi will be delegated to SFuel holders.
+The SFUEL token is SparkDeFi’s governance token with a total supply of 150,000,000.00 (one hundred fifty million) tokens.
+This SFUEL will be launched as a BEP20 token on the Binance Smart Chain in Q4 of 2020.
+For the sake of proper structuring, the governance of SparkDeFi will be delegated to SFUEL holders.
 The Decentralized Autonomous Organization (DAO) members are responsible for the direction of the protocol via systematic voting.

 ### 1. SparkSwap Decentralized Exchange (DEX)